 I was on Good Morning Britain and Sky Sunrise this morning explaining the implications of George Osborne’s new announcement that people can take out bits of their pension from age 55 and still get 25% of it tax free.

 What’s the deal?

-There have already been major changes announced for pensions.
-It used to be that you had to buy an annuity with three quarters of your pension pot when you retired, but in the Budget this year, Osborne announced that you will be able to do what you like with the money as of April 2015.
-But it’s only now that they’ve announced the plan to allow people to take the pension out in bits rather than have it in one go.
+It used to be that you had to buy an annuity with three quarters of your pension pot when you retired, but now you are able to do what you like with the money.

 Is this a good thing?